Library News Archive From March 2026

 The series portrays ordinary moments cooking, walking, shopping, resting, meditating, not as simple routines, but as emotional bridges between past and present, home and displacement.
 The work offers intimate portraits of how cultural roots endure through lived experience rather than inherited symbols.

-Join a special workshop with the Artist on Monday, March 23 from 3-5pm at Central and learn how to add collage layer appliques onto canvas.
+Register for the Roots Unveiled artist workshop on Monday, March 23 from 3 - 5 pm at Central and learn how to add collage layer appliques onto canvas.
 All supplies provided.
 Registration required.

 The Black Panther Party in Berkeley: An Archival Exhibit and 60th Anniversary